 Plico is helping Western Australians get solar + battery systems without the big upfront costs.

 The upfront costs of batteries and installation can be the defining hurdle in preventing people from switching to solar.
-To combat this, Plico is breaking the solar mould, with members getting solar panels, an inverter and a battery for no big upfront costs, for as little as $36.90 a week.
-We even maintain your system for you, as members get ten years of ongoing maintenance and support.
+To combat this, Plico is breaking the solar mould, with members getting solar panels, an inverter and a battery for no big upfront costs, from just a low weekly fee.
+We even maintain your system for you, as members get 10 years of ongoing maintenance and support.

 Solar batteries are the best way to store your generated energy, and as a Plico member, it’s never been easier to make the switch to solar.
 So have a chat with one of the friendly Plico team to see if a Plico solar + battery system would work in your home.